Continuing our Halloween-month exploration of Hammer Horror with the company’s sole Sherlock Holmes adaptation.

 This story is relayed by the pompous Doctor Mortimer (Francis De Wolff) to a seemingly disinterested Sherlock Holmes (Peter Cushing) and more patient Doctor Watson (Andre Morrell), and he goes on to explain that Sir Charles Baskerville has recently died in similar, unexplained circumstances and that the Baskerville heir, Sir Henry (Christopher Lee) is due to arrive in London to claim the estate.
 Believing Sir Henry’s life to be in danger, Mortimer convinces Holmes to take on the case, leading the detective to travel to Dartmoor and Baskerville Hall, where assorted red herrings are thrown up as the detective unravels the mystery and uncovers the truth behind the Hell Hound.

 I’m going to assume that anyone reading this will be fairly familiar with the plot of The Hound of the Baskervilles – even if you haven’t read Conan Doyle’s novel, you must have seen at least one film adaptation.
-Hammer’s film is interesting in that although it initially follows the novel’s plot quite closely – in many ways, it is a much more faithful adaptation than other Hammer films of the era – it also makes several significant changes to the plot.
-These are often to ‘horror’ up the story and add more incident – Sir Henry has a close encounter with a tarantula, for instance, and the escaped convict Seldon, who falls victim to the hound in the original story, is here found mutilated in a ritualistic way.
-The film also rather audaciously changes the identity of the main villain of the piece, ensuring that even those viewers intimately familiar with the story would be kept on their toes.
+Hammer’s film is interesting in that although it initially follows the novel’s plot quite closely – in many ways, it is a much more faithful literary adaptation than other Hammer films of the era – it also makes several significant changes to the plot.
+These are often included in order to ‘horror’ up the story and add more incident – Sir Henry has a close encounter with a tarantula, for instance, and the escaped convict Seldon, who falls victim to the hound in the original story, is here found mutilated in a ritualistic way.
+But the film also rather audaciously tweaks the identity of the main villain of the piece, ensuring that even those viewers intimately familiar with the story would be kept on their toes.
+This is, by any standards, rather cheeky – the identity of the antagonist in any story is surely a sacred part of the story, but it does at least throw us off the scent somewhat.
+In any case, it’s hard to complain about Hammer’s liberties with the story in a world where people fawn over the increasingly dreadful TV series Sherlock where nothing beyond the basic theme of the story (not even the main character) survives without being changed so radically that it is unrecognisable.

-But beyond the production values and Peter Bryan’s lively screenplay, this film especially benefits from excellent performances all round.
+But beyond the production values and Peter Bryan’s lively screenplay, this film especially benefits from excellent performances all around.
 Cushing is the consummate Holmes – spiky, rude, driven and impatient, he’s not the most likeable of characters, but Cushing humanises him and gives him a real edge.
-Morrell does a fine job of rehabilitating Watson from the bumbling character that Nigel Bruce had developed (much as I love the Rathbone / Bruce films, you always wondered why on Earth Holmes would put up with such a buffoon) and Lee is better than you might expect in a fairly thankless role – Sir Henry is neither hero nor monster, and Lee would seem to be wasted in the part, but he does an excellent job (and even gets to be a romantic lead for once).
-Maria Landi as fiery Spanish femme fatale Cecile (one of the film’s innovations!) is suitably seductive and bitter, and the supporting cast that includes John Le Mesurier.
-Ewan Solan and a scene stealing Miles Malleson are all excellent.
+Morrell does a fine job of rehabilitating Watson from the bumbling character that Nigel Bruce had developed (much as I love the Rathbone/Bruce films, you do tend to wonder why on Earth Holmes would put up with such a buffoon) and Lee is better than you might expect in a fairly thankless role – Sir Henry is neither hero nor monster, and Lee would – not for the last time in a Fifties Hammer film – seem to be wasted in the part, but he does an excellent job with the little he is given – and even gets to be a romantic lead for once.
+Lee too, of course, would get to play Holmes on a few occasions – though his portrayal is never quite as convincing as Cushing’s and the movies are all rather second-division affairs.
+Maria Landi as fiery Spanish femme fatale Cecile (one of the film’s new inventions and certainly included as much to provide some continental glamour as for any narrative reason) is suitably seductive and spicy, and a supporting cast that includes John Le Mesurier, Ewan Solan and a scene-stealing Miles Malleson is always going to impress.
 This might well be the most solid cast ever assembled in a Hammer film, and it benefits immensely from their presence.